zikriyeurkmezcengiz/ai-agents-for-beginners/09-metacognition/README.md

 ## 3. Corrective RAG System

+Firstly lets start by understanding the difference between RAG Tool and Pre-emptive Context Load

+### Retrieval-Augmented Generation (RAG):

+RAG combines a retrieval system with a generative model.
+When a query is made, the retrieval system fetches relevant documents or data from an external source, and this retrieved information is used to augment the input to the generative model.
+This helps the model generate more accurate and contextually relevant responses.

 #### Introduction to RAG
 Retrieval-Augmented Generation (RAG) is a technique that combines retrieval-based and generation-based approaches to enhance the performance of AI agents.
 In a RAG system, the agent retrieves relevant information from a knowledge base and uses it to generate appropriate responses or actions.